Selection and improvement of product formulae for best performance of quantum simulation

-One must also be careful in considering thresholds based on eigenvalue error, because there needs to be a large number of time steps in order for the spectral-norm error in the complete evolution time to be dominated by the eigenvalue error.
-There is a factor of about 24 between the spectral-norm error and the eigenvalue error for the 8th order product formula YP8m8.
-For the threshold between 6th order and 8th order the number of time steps is orders of magnitude larger than this, which indicates that the eigenvalue error is an appropriate measure.
+One must also be careful in considering thresholds based on eigenvalue error, because there needs to be a large number of time steps such that the spectral-norm error in the complete evolution time is dominated by the eigenvalue error.
+There is a factor of about 65 between the spectral-norm error and the eigenvalue error for the 8th order product formula YP8m8.
+For these thresholds the number of time steps is orders of magnitude larger than this, which indicates that the eigenvalue error is an appropriate measure.

 These threshold calculations are for Hamiltonians that are sums of two terms, each of which is normalised.
 In the case where the Hamiltonian is not normalised, the threshold should be scaled by the norm.
 In the simple case where the Hamiltonian is a sum of two terms with equal norms $\|A\|=\|B\|$, then the threshold will be for $\|A\|T/\epsilon$ rather than $T/\epsilon$.
 More generally the Hamiltonian may be a sum of any number of terms with different norms, which would change the threshold and make it unclear what quantity the threshold should be considered in terms of.
 There is also the possibility that the threshold can be changed for Hamiltonians that have structure to them instead of being random, for example those for quantum chemistry.